kiikode/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7. Print every other character of a string, starting from the first
 8. Print the second half of a string
 9. Print n elements of an array of integers
 10. A function to copy a string
+11. A function that converts a string to an integer
+12. Generate random valid passwords